 The Verdict

-The Honeywell HEV685W is the best evaporative humidifier under $100.
+The Honeywell Top Fill Tower Humidifier is the best evaporative humidifier with a tower design and digital humidistat.
 The top-fill design makes daily use painless, and the evaporative technology eliminates the white dust problem that plagues ultrasonic humidifiers.

 If you want smart features and warm mist, the Levoit LV600S is the better choice at a similar price.
 But if you prioritize no white dust and easy refilling, the Honeywell delivers exactly that — reliably and affordably.